 The ‘Robinson & Cleaver’ cafe/restaurant closed during summer 2017 and was acquired by Cafe Parisien Ltd. A new cafe/restaurant called Cafe le Parisien opened on 4th October 2017.

 The Newsletter reported in October 2017 that the building sold to Furlong Construction for c.£16m.
-The property was owned by Oxford Street Capital 1 Sarl.
+The property was understood to have been owned by Oxford Street Capital 1 Sarl.